Luceatscode/Module-3-challenge/README.md

 Phase 1: Get prompts to appear.
 Phase 2: Get prompts to work properly when answers are inputed.
 Phase 3: Get code to work properly and input password# Module-3-challenge

+I cited a code I used in my Javascript for my if statements.
+My programer friend helped me get my code to work. https://github.com/joeybuenosdias